Mr-Kumar-Abhishek/brain-beats-blog/_posts/2016-06-11-how-to-properly-maintain-local-clones-of-git-repositories-in-linux.md

 </code>
 </pre>
 <p>This creates (34 MB) of raw image.<br>
-After this if you check your current folder in which you have ran this command you will get a file named <code>git_repo.4fs</code>.</p>
+After this if we check our current folder in which we ran this command we will get a file named <code>git_repo.4fs</code>.</p>

 <pre>
 <code>